fantana21/CppProjectTemplate/README.md

-# BullseyeFireControlSystem
+# CppProjectTemplate

-This is the BullseyeFireControlSystem project.
+This is the CppProjectTemplate project.

 # Building and installing